Roman Names: Tria Nomina and Filiation

 The names originally weren't so convoluted.
 In pre-Republican days, back when Rome was still under the control of Etruscan overlords, most male Roman citizens went by a single name.
 The naming process grew increasingly complicated as time went by.
 Below, you will find a list of each "stage" in the development of the Roman name, followed by conventions for naming women, and the process of filiation for voting purposes.

-Stage I--Name Plus Tribe: In the first historical stage, a child's parents would choose would choose a praenomen (Lat. "pre-name," plural praenomina) for their infant.
+Stage I--Name Plus Tribe: In the first historical stage, a child's parents would choose a praenomen (Lat. "pre-name," plural praenomina) for their infant.
 They would make this decision as part of the lustral day (dies lustricus), when a naming ritual would take place.
-This rite occurred on the eighth day after a girl's birth or the ninth day after a boy's birth, but the parents would formalize or finalize that choice when the girl was fourteen and about to be married, or when the boy assumed the toga virilis (the adult toga, garb that later Roman sumptuary laws required young Roman men to wear in the forum or on certain formal days).
+This rite occurred on the eighth day after a girl's birth or the ninth day after a boy's birth, but the parents would formalize or finalize that choice when the girl was fourteen and about to be married, or when the boy assumed the toga virilis (the adult toga, garb that later Roman sumptuary laws required young Roman men to wear in the forum when they entered on official business or anywhere in the city of Rome on certain formal days).

 Romans would use this praenomen combined with the name of a child's tribu, or tribe.
 English speakers might think of this naming convention as roughly akin to the praenomen being a "first name" given by parents and the tribu indicating a very large, loose ethnic group.
 It might be roughly comparable to American emigrants using the praenomina as a first name and a large ethnic group like "Scottish" or "Irish" for one's last name.